YihangLiu-giser/zebra_crossing-with-U-net/README.md

     *   The script will load the model, process each image in `INPUT_IMAGE_DIR`, perform prediction, and save the generated grayscale mask images (zebra crossings as white/255) to `OUTPUT_MASK_DIR` with filenames like `<original_filename>_pred_mask.png`.

 3.  **Result Visualization**:
-    *   After prediction is complete (or if you already have prediction results), ensure `INPUT_IMAGE_DIR` and `OUTPUT_MASK_DIR` in Cell 6 point to the correct paths.
+    *   After prediction is complete (or if you already have prediction results), ensure Cell 6中的 `INPUT_IMAGE_DIR` and `OUTPUT_MASK_DIR` point to the correct paths.
     *   Run the part of Cell 6 that calls `visualize_predictions`.
     *   You will see side-by-side comparisons of original images and their corresponding predicted masks in the notebook output or a popped-up Matplotlib window.
+(This refers to the programmatic visualization, separate from the static images below).

 ## Model Architecture (U-Net)